doneczka/doneczka/README.md

 ☁ **Cloud**: Microsoft Azure Cognitive Service, Microsoft Azure AutoML, GCP

 ## Data Science Projects

+[**Building personalized chatbots using OpenAI, LangChain and Qdrant [PL only]**](https://github.com/doneczka/chat_langchain) I present how to create your own generative AI using the LangChain framework and Python.
+Even if you have never played with LangChain or other generative AIs before, by following the checklist prepared by me, you will achieve success.
+I will show you how to build something like this from scratch, how to improve the quality of the results, and everything will be based on a specific example - an assistant for PyData conferences in different countries.
+So far project is only in Polish language.
+English version will be available soon.

 [**Exploratory Data Analysis of Fatal Shootings in the US**](https://github.com/doneczka/EDA_fatal_shootings)